 The Annual Tally is carried out every year in April-May but you can submit sighting outside of these months on INaturalist.org.au Sightings are shared with the wider community and recorded on the WA Threatened Species Database.
 The information gained from observation data that will improve our knowledge about where Western Ringtail Possums are found and in what numbers.

 The Ringtail Tally has been delivered in other hotspots since 2016.
 The popular event is now been expanded to include Albany and surrounds and others cover across the range of the western ringtail possum using the same methodology.
 Those who participate as citizen scientists are contributing invaluable data to help further conserve this species into the future.
 Find out about other tally events occurring in the range of the ringtail and about how the tally started here: https://bit.ly/3paqheL

-The following past projects aimed to increase our knowledge of our local population and increase awareness;
+Find out more about past projects that increased our knowledge of our local population and awareness;

 We acknowledge the Minang and Koreng people as the traditional custodians of the land on which we work and live.
 We pay our respects to the Elders, past, present, and emerging and to the wider Noongar community.

 Sponsors and Supporters

 Non-profit community group that only costs $11 to join as an individual See more on membership page